 TEL Access Centers are now open in Buffalo Narrows, Creighton and La Ronge.
 Access Centers include computer access for on-line learning, support workshops and career counseling.

 For more information on TEL opportunities contact the regional office in your area:

 The Keewatin Career Development Corporation - The KCDC is a portal page for a series of websites, including a career services page, a northern business directory, the Knowledge and Career Development Network and the Keewatin Academy of Information Technology.

-Northern Career Quest - The Northern Career Quest Mining Project will run January 2013 to April 2015.
+Northern Career Quest - The Northern Career Quest Mining Project will run from July 4th, 2017 to March 31st, 2021.
 The project will provide training that leads to long term full time employment in the Mining sector for Aboriginal people living in Northern Saskatchewan.